hernantz/blog/content/bill-em-all.md

 ![One dollar](/images/one-dollar.jpg "One dollar")

+## Abstract

-This post is thougth experiment to design a billing system, trying to be abstract enought, so that hopefully it covers a wide range of sitations, if not all of them, in which transactions that involve money occur.
+This post is thougth experiment to design a billing system, trying to be generic enought, so that hopefully it covers a wide range of situations (if not all of them), in which transactions that involve money take place.

-## Motivation
+## Introduction

 A billing system is part of the lifecycle of every organization.
 It is complex in nature and overlaps with other systems.

-For instance, the **accounting system**, whose goal is to provide information about the goods and debts an organization has.
+For instance, the **accounting system**, whose goal is to provide information about the assets and liabilities an organization has.

 It has also responsabilities about **permissions**, because depending on your contract or credit status you can access or not certain features.